Building With SIPs Provides Big Savings On Heating Bills

 See our Gallery for examples of Room in the Roof Construction.

-SIPs are lightweight (approximately 25Kg/m2) making them easy to handle and quick to assemble on site.
+A SIPs structure has a lightweight shell (approximately 25Kg/m2) and therefore does not need heavy foundation design - it also makes them easy to handle and quick to assemble on site.

 SIPs Construction Strength Of Build